Frost-Lord/Frost-Lord/README.md

-Hi, I'm Ewen MacCulloch, a passionate self-taught full stack backend developer and a freelancer from Australia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm Glitched, a passionate self-taught full stack backend developer and a freelancer from Australia. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.